Lilliput and Blefuscu: Satirical interpretations

 The novel further describes an intra-Lilliputian quarrel over the practice of breaking eggs.
-Traditionally, Lilliputians broke boiled eggs on the larger end; a few generations ago, an Emperor of Lilliput, the Present Emperor's great-grandfather, had decreed that all eggs be broken on the smaller end after his son cut himself breaking the egg on the larger end.
+Traditionally, Lilliputians broke boiled eggs on the larger end (big endian); a few generations ago, an Emperor of Lilliput, the Present Emperor's great-grandfather, had decreed that all eggs be broken on the smaller end (little endian) after his son cut himself breaking the egg on the larger end.
 The differences between Big-Endians (those who broke their eggs at the larger end) and Little-Endians had given rise to "six rebellions ... wherein one Emperor lost his life, and another his crown".
 The Lilliputian religion says an egg should be broken on the convenient end, which is now interpreted by the Lilliputians as the smaller end.
 The Big-Endians gained favour in Blefuscu.